radeonwu/TensorRT_TX2_20FPS/README.md

 2, NVIDI officially claims the new TensorRT 2 (under Jetpack 3.1) can accelerate the detection by 2x

-Therefore the purpose for this project to trying to achieve around 20 fps on TX2 through tensorRT, using one of the real-time object detection algos (SSD, YOLO2 or Fast R-CNN).
+Therefore the purpose for this project is to achieve around 20 fps on TX2 through tensorRT, using one of the real-time object detection algos (SSD, YOLO2 or Fast R-CNN).

 # Related resources